 When we have too many choices to make, we stop making good ones.
 It’s called decision fatigue: the well-documented tendency for an individual’s quality of decisions to deteriorate after a long session of making these calls.

-If you suspect you might have reached your point of decision fatigue, it’s time to consult a financial expert before taking action on your portfolio.
+If you suspect you might have reached your point of decision fatigue, it’s time to consult a financial expert to help you navigate current volatile markets before taking action on your portfolio.

 And if you don’t think you’ve reached that point, it doesn’t mean you haven’t.